 Medical professionals suggest that oral hygiene is crucial in maintaining the overall health of the human body.
 Now, the question arises why is it so?
 What a mouth has to do with the health of other body parts?

 The mouth is an entry point to respiratory and digestive tracts.
 Therefore, both harmless and harmful bacteria can easily enter through it.
 This harmful bacteria can cause serious illnesses by affecting different parts of the human body.
 Moreover, oral diseases, if left untreated, can spread to other parts of the body causing serious complications and even death.
 Therefore, oral hygiene is indispensable for a healthy body.
+As such, if you need dental care, be sure to visit this renowned oral surgeon Massapequa NY.

 Oral and Dental Diseases and their Complications